 The team still delivers a Product Increment but smoothes out the delivery to minimize the inventory of deliverables that are Done but awaiting deployment, and puts urgent deployments immediately in effect.

 AT&T used to ship its main software content (called a generic release) on a periodic basis.
-Emergency fixes were shipped on demand as broadcast warning messages (BWMs) that comprised incremental patches.
+The company deployed emergency fixes on demand as broadcast warning messages (BWMs) that comprised incremental patches.
 Facebook ships at least daily, and often twice daily.
-The Finnish legalized gambling company Ålands Penningautomatförening (PAF) has an aggressive and disciplined release structure that can turn around changes in hours to respond to market changes.
+The Finnish legalized gambling company Ålands Penningautomatförening (PAF) has an aggressive and disciplined release structure that can turn around changes in hours to respond to market changes (related to Jim Coplien by Ari Tanninen, 18 April 2011.)

 Key to the success of all of these approaches was that they incurred low per-delivery cost.
 In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless kaizen over time.
 When transitioning to ad-hoc delivery schedules, pay attention to velocity and other indicators of value such as product quality, and manage the tradeoffs between uninterrupted development flow and immediacy of feature delivery.